WISCONSINPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 • 02.
 Which PFAS chemicals are most concerning for Wisconsin water systems?

 Specific PFAS chemicals of major concern include PFOA and PFOS, although new PFAS compounds continue to emerge.
-These can be toxic and pose serious health concerns.
+The national settlement with 3M and Dupont pays systems for any detections related to many different PFAS chemicals.

 • 03.
 What are the health risks of PFAS exposure?

-Exposure to PFAS in drinking water has been linked to kidney cancer, thyroid issues, immune system disruptions, and other significant health problems.
+Exposure to PFAS in drinking water has been linked to kidney cancer, thyroid issues, immune system disruptions, and other significant health problems

 • 04.
 How do I determine if my water system is eligible for settlement funds?